Find Tech Schools

 • Monitor the system for equipment failure or errors in performance.

-What Every Computer Operator Should Know
+Things a Computer Operator Should Know How to Do

 When polled, Computer Operators say the following skills are most frequently used in their jobs: